 The kitchen hosts many hidden opportunities to reduce employees’ hours by increasing productivity.
 Consider teaming employees in creative ways.
 Let’s say that one employee can dice 15 pounds of onions in one hour.
 However – because these are human beings and not machines – the same person can only dice 10 pounds of onions the second hour.
 If you were change from one employee dicing onions for two hours to two employees dicing onions for one hour instead you end up with the same yield of onions in half the time for a similar labor cost.

-Keep in mind that not all employees will be interested in a four-day workweek.
+Keep in mind that not all employees will be interested in a shorter week.
 The 10-hour workdays could potentially drive away great employees and candidates who have children, go to school, have long commutes, or have other commitments that do not allow them to work extended hours.
 There should be options for these individuals to be scheduled around their individual needs.

-While we are not 100% sure that the restaurant industry is ready to fully embrace the four-day work week, we are sure that we need to create a compelling work environment to attract and retain employees.
-It may not be the easiest transition, but if it leads to enhanced employee satisfaction, improved employee retention, and better candidates applying for your open positions it’s worth a shot.
+While we are not 100% sure that the restaurant industry is ready for implementing a four day work week, we are sure that we need to create a compelling work environment to attract and retain employees.
+It may not be the easiest transition, but if it leads to enhanced employee satisfaction, improved employee retention, and better candidates applying for your open positions then it’s worth a four-day workweek trial.